|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 MIA August 30, 1944

 Built by North American in Inglewood, California.
-Assigned to the Netherlands East Indies Air Force (NEIAF) and ferried to Australia but was instead delivered to the U. S. Army.
+Constructors Number 82-5150.
+Delivered to the U. S. Army Air Force (USAAF) as B-25C Mitchell 41-12515.
+Purchased by the Netherlands East Indies Air Force (NEIAF) and ferried to Australia.

 Malcolm C. Sponenbergh adds: